akacdev/Urlscan/Urlscan/NuGet.md

 ### 🔎 An async and lightweight C# library for interacting with the Urlscan API.

 ## Usage
-Provides an easy interface for interacting with the Urlscan API.
+This library provides an easy interface for interacting with the Urlscan API.
 You can use this library to automate your Urlscan submissions, search for existing scans, track newly submitted scans and analyse network activity of malicious websites.

-To get started, add the library into your solution with either the `NuGet Package Manager` or the `dotnet` CLI.
+To get started, import the library into your solution with either the `NuGet Package Manager` or the `dotnet` CLI.
 ```rust
 dotnet add package Urlscan
 ```